 The Human Capital and Compensation Committee assesses the Company's long-term performance in part through PSUs based on the companies in the OSX index (plus TechnipFMC) each year to align with the wider portfolio of Baker Hughes.
-Because of the technical nature of the industry, cyclical nature of the markets, high labor needs, and capital requirements, for PSU awards in 2022, the Human Capital and Compensation Committee believed the oilfield service companies in the OSX index (plus TechnipFMC) provided the best competitive comparison for benchmarking performance over the long-term and competing for similar shareholder investments.
+Because of the technical nature of the industry, cyclical nature of the markets, high labor needs, capital requirements, and changing portfolio, for PSU awards in 2023, the Human Capital and Compensation Committee believed the oilfield service companies in the OSX index, TechnipFMC and S&P 500 Industrials index (median performing company) provided the best competitive comparison for benchmarking performance over the long-term and competing for similar shareholder investments.
 The Committee reviews this peer group at least annually, including to consider whether this peer group should evolve over time in conjunction with a shifting portfolio.